 2. The Development of Object Fitting: The Dynamics of Spatial Coordination

-The Development of Early Childhood Mathematics Education, Volume 55 in the Advances in Child Development and Behavior series, includes chapters that highlight some of the most recent research in the field of development of the perception-action system, with an overarching theme of addressing how the development of the perception-action system is a useful model for understanding both typical and atypical development.
-Users will find updated chapters on a variety of topics, including sections about the acquisition of skills in infancy, how repeated experiences can affect when performing an action and how children develop their spatial coordination.
+Studying the Perception-Action System as a Model System for Understanding Development, Volume 55, the latest release in the Advances in Child Development and Behavior series, includes chapters that highlight some of the most recent research in the field of development of the perception-action system, with an overarching theme of addressing how the development of the perception-action system is a useful model for understanding both typical and atypical development.

-- Theoretical contributions to field of developmental psychology
+- Contains theoretical contributions in the field of developmental psychology

 - Fills major gap in the literature on this topic